 CQUniCares Kate Mullin Indigenous Scholarship

-A scholarship to provide recognition and financial assistance to an Indigenous student from Western Australia student who is interested in a career in education.
+A scholarship to provide recognition and financial assistance to an Indigenous student from Western Australia who is interested in a career in education.

 Scholarship Value: Up to $20,000